primesearch/cofact/README.md

 $P \equiv b^{\frac 1 2 (F - 1)} \equiv -1$ (mod $F$) if and only if $F$ is prime.
 Since
 $F = 2^{2^m} + 1$ is the result of $m$ squarings of the number $2$ and adding $1$, $P$ may be obtained by $2^m-1$ squarings of the base $b$, modulo $F$.
 Pépin’s theorem is a definitive primality test for bases such as 3, 5, 6, and so on.
-One further squaring then follows to prepare for the cofactor test below.
+One further modular squaring $A \equiv P^2$ (mod$F$) then follows to prepare for the cofactor test below.

 A similar test for Mersenne numbers is _not_ definitive (a different test, the Lucas–Lehmer test is used for that) but serves to determine whether the Mersenne number is _probably_ prime, which is